aeirya/aeirya.github.io/aboutme.md

 <!--excerpt-->

 ## Science & major
-Drawn to science and engineering, I participated in the National Chemistry Olympiad, then entered Chemical Engineering program, before realizing my true potential and passion lies in Computer Science.
+Drawn to science and engineering, I first participated in the National Chemistry Olympiad, then got into the Chemical Engineering program, before realizing my true potential and passion lies in Computer Science.
 I consider myself fortunate to be living in a time of rapid advancements in natural language processing.

 ## Personal life
-Beyond academics, I enjoy activities like basketball, swimming, board and video games, and playing six musical instruments.
-Recently, I've also started exploring Yoga, cooking, psychology, neuroscience  and cognitive science concepts, and more of linguistics.
+Beyond academics, I enjoy activities like basketball, swimming, board and video games, and playing a handful of musical instruments.
+Recently, I've also started exploring yoga, cooking, psychology, neuroscience  and cognitive science concepts, and definitely more of linguistics.
 I believe in finding a balance between work and personal journey, valuing each experience as an opportunity to learn and grow.

 ## More of me
 Feel free to contact me using [email](mailto:aeiryam@gmail.com), or check out some <a href="/gallery">photos</a> of me.

 (Rewritten with the help of ChatGPT.)

+Click [here](/aboutme_full) to see the original text.